Approved by the Provost – September 2015

 International travel or programs that fall into these categories must comply with the requirements detailed below.

-B. Faculty, staff, or students leading, organizing or otherwise responsible for international travel sponsored by or affiliated with CU-Boulder or by a CU-Boulder student organization (including both affiliated and independent student organizations registered with SOFO) that has three or more students participating in the travel, must contact OIE (303-492-6016) as early as possible before the travel/program begins.
+B. Faculty, staff, or students leading, organizing or otherwise responsible for international travel sponsored by or affiliated with CU-Boulder or by a CU-Boulder student organization (including both affiliated and independent student organizations registered with SOFO) must contact OIE (GlobalExperiences@Colorado.EDU) as early as possible before the travel/program begins.
 OIE will review the travel plans to ensure that best practices are being followed regarding arrangements for the health, safety, and security of the travelers, and to make sure that university policies are being followed; OIE will provide pre-departure information for travelers and group leaders, and will insure travelers in a comprehensive group major medical/evacuation/repatriation insurance program.
 There is a fee for these services and for the insurance coverage.

-C. All study abroad programs at CU-Boulder must be operated through OIE and have the approval of the campus Study Abroad Committee.
+C. All study abroad programs, international internships, and international service learning at CU-Boulder must be operated through OIE and have the approval of the campus Study Abroad Committee.
 This quality control ensures that programs have appropriate planning, implementation and oversight.
-Faculty interested in teaching a course abroad to CU-Boulder students can reference the following website, which provides information about “Global Seminars” and guidelines on submitting proposals: http://studyabroad.colorado.edu/?go=GlobalSeminars.
+Faculty interested in teaching a course abroad to CU-Boulder students can reference the following website, which provides information about “Global Seminars” and guidelines on submitting proposals: http://studyabroad.colorado.edu/?go=GlobalSeminars

-Note: International travel sponsored by CU-Boulder or by a student organization which has three or more students travelling (or with any number of students who will be earning CU-Boulder academic credit) should contact the Office of International Education (303-492-6016) as early as possible before the travel/program begins.
+Note: International travel sponsored by CU-Boulder or by a student organization should contact the Office of International Education (GlobalExperiences@Colorado.EDU) as early as possible before the travel/program begins.
+Refer to the International Travel and Program Policy for CU-Boulder (above).

 Visa requirements may be different for citizens of countries other than the United States.
 We recommend that non-U.S. citizens review the host country’s embassy website to identify entry and exit requirements for the host country applicable to their nationality.

-Students and faculty going abroad on a CU-Boulder program will have access to the OIE group insurance policy which provides major medical, evacuation, and repatriation coverage.
+Students and faculty going abroad who are working with OIE as per the International Travel and Programs Policy for CU-Boulder (see above) will have access to the OIE group insurance policy which provides major medical, evacuation, and repatriation coverage.